Tamil dynasties: Chera dynasty

-Cheras of the Kongu country are known to have controlled western Tamil Nadu and central Kerala in early medieval period.
-Present-day central Kerala probably detached from Kongu Chera kingdom around 8th–9th century AD to form the Chera Perumal kingdom (c.
-9th- 12th century AD).
+The Cheras of the Kongu country are known to have controlled western Tamil Nadu and central Kerala in early medieval period.
+Present-day central Kerala probably detached from Kongu Chera kingdom around 8th–9th century CE to form the Chera Perumal kingdom (c.
+9th- 12th century CE).
 The exact nature of the relationships between the various branches of Chera rulers is somewhat unclear.
-Some of the major dynasties of medieval south India – Chalukya, Pallava, Pandya, Rashtrakuta, and Chola – seems to have conquered the Chera or Kerala country.
-Kongu Cheras appear to have been absorbed into the Pandya political system by 10th/11th century AD.
+Some of the major dynasties of medieval south India – Chalukya, Pallava, Pandya, Rashtrakuta, and Chola – seem to have conquered the Chera or Kerala country.
+The Kongu Cheras appear to have been absorbed into the Pandya political system by 10th/11th century CE.
 Even after the dissolution of the Perumal kingdom, royal inscriptions and temple grants, especially from outside Kerala proper, continued to refer the country and the people as the "Cheras or Keralas".

 The rulers of Venad (the Venad Cheras or the "Kulasekharas"), based out of the port of Kollam in south Kerala, claimed their ancestry from the Perumals.
 Cheranad was also the name of an erstwhile province in the kingdom of Zamorin of Calicut, which had included parts of present-day Tirurangadi and Tirur Taluks of Malappuram district in it.
 Later it became a Taluk of Malabar District, when Malabar came under the British Raj.
 The headquarters of Cheranad Taluk was the town of Tirurangadi.
 Later the Taluk was merged with Eranad Taluk.
 In the modern period the rulers of Cochin and Travancore (in Kerala) also claimed the title "Chera".